 RunSafe Identify

-RunSafe Identify generates Software Bill of Materials (SBOMs) for embedded systems, identifies known vulnerabilities present in software and the risk from yet to be identified unknown vulnerabilities, and quantifies your available risk reductions.
+RunSafe Identify generates build-time Software Bill of Materials (SBOMs) for embedded systems, identifies known and unknown vulnerabilities present in software, and quantifies total risk reductions with runtime protections applied.

 SBOM Generation